Is Arugula Bitter?

 Is arugula a green?

 Arugula is widely used as a salad green however, it’s not really lettuce.
-It is more closely associated with mustard and cabbage.
+It is more closely associated with mustard greens and cabbage.